-Potwisha Campground Trail is a heavily trafficked trail located near Sequoia National Park, CA and features beautiful wild flowers.
-The trail is primarily used for hiking and camping and is accessible year-round.
+Potwisha Campground Trail is a 1.8 mile heavily trafficked loop trail located near Sequoia National Park, California that features a river and is good for all skill levels.
+The trail is primarily used for hiking, trail running, and camping and is accessible year-round.

 Directions from Ash Mountain Entrance: Follow Highway 198 (Generals Highway) northward 4 miles to the campground.
 It lies on the western side of the road.

 Beautiful and easy trail that goes along the river and flume, along the side of the cliff and you get higher a over the river.
 It then ends (trail a little difficult to see once you're all the top) at a beautiful little pool with salamanders to have a nice picnic and just enjoy the quite.
 Very few people on this trail every time I've gone.
 I love this for a nice hike and picnic.

 Great lil hike for a date!
 Trail leads to a little waterfall and if you're daring you can go off to the right and hike along the boards on the aqueduct.